EmadCodesPy/Budget-Manager/manager/vision.md

 The web app is a budget manager made using OOP, sqlite3 and streamlit:
 -Need add to savings
-        savings table, has: amount, month, username -count number of good and bad spending (Spending V Earning in month statistics) -must be able to clear all info
--~~Need to add edit account stuff~~
+        savings table, has: amount, month, username -Be able to spend or add money to total budget without removing all tx -~~Need to add edit account stuff~~
 -~~Add dark mode to account page~~
 -~~It must be able to CRUD (create, read, update, delete)~~